personal projects

 reflections

-Spite was the first group project in our own hand-crafted engine and was definetly a joy to work in.
-The first four weeks of the project was dedicated to build and improve our engine, preparing every pipeline so that we could get a headstart for when production finally began.Once production started I wanted to work on player abilities as soon as possible, as they are the core mechanics of any Diablo-like game.
+Spite was the first group project in our own hand-crafted engine and was definitely a joy to work on.
+The first four weeks of the project were dedicated to building and improving our engine, preparing every pipeline so that we could get a head start when production finally began.Once production started, I wanted to work on player abilities as soon as possible, as they are the core mechanics of any Diablo-like game.
 Getting a smooth feel for the controller is the most important part.
 I also wanted to create bigger systems as I had not endured that challenge yet.
-I implemented a camera shake system, stat system and our buff system which worked well with our existing stat system.
-Since we made our own engine I was very interested in lighting and shadows, so I took on that responsibility too.This was a valuable project for learning how to work in a custom made engine and creating everything from scratch.
-We also introduced Technical Artists in our group and started working with them.
-This project gave me a lot of insight into their work process and introduced a new workflow between programmers and techincal artists.
+I implemented a camera shake system, stat system, and our buff system, which worked well with our existing stat system.
+Since we made our own engine, I was very interested in lighting and shadows, so I took on that responsibility too.This was a valuable project for learning how to work on a custom-made engine and creating everything from scratch.
+We also introduced Technical Artists to our group and started working with them.
+This project gave me a lot of insight into their work process and introduced a new workflow between programmers and technical artists.

 project showreel